Victoriano de la Riva

 Victoriano de la Riva Ruiz (9 April 1878 – 16 January 1930) was a Spanish footballer who played as a forward for RCD Espanyol.
-He was one of the most important figures in the history of RCD Espanyol, both as a player and President of the club, serving as the latter on two separate occasions (1919–20, 1922–24).
-His brothers Genaro and Santiago were also presidents of RCD Espanyol, doing so on three separate occasions, a society that the three la Riva brothers presided for many years, paying for and maintaining the economy of the club mostly from their own pocket.
+He was one of the most important figures in the history of RCD Espanyol, both as a player and President of the club, serving as the latter on two occasions (1919–20, 1922–24).
+His brothers Genaro and Santiago were also presidents of RCD Espanyol, doing so on three occasions, a society that the three la Riva brothers presided for many years, paying for and maintaining the economy of the club mostly from their own pocket.

 Early life

 Victoriano de la Riva was born on 9 April 1878 in Barcelona as the son of Victorià de la Riva, a natural from Ortigosa de Cameros, and Jacinta Ruiz Alonso, he was born to one of the richest families in Catalonia.

 Playing career

 Riva began his football career at his hometown club Espanyol in 1903, at the age of 25, and together with Ángel Ponz, Gustavo Green, Emilio Sampere, and the three Joaquins (Escardó, Carril, and García), he was part of the team that won the first edition of the Catalan championship in 1903–04.
 He remained loyal to the club until 1905, when Español had to suspend its activities due to a lack of players since most of them were university students who enrolled to study at universities outside Catalonia in the 1905–06 academic year.
 In total, he played 14 official matches with the club, all in the Catalan championship.